About The Role

 Essential skills required for the position of RF/Communications Engineer

-- A Bachelors or Masters in Engineering or Physics, with major in Electromagnetics or equivalent qualification
+- A Bachelors or Masters in Engineering or Physics, with major in Communications systems/Digital communications or equivalent qualification

-- 1+ years' experience in design, test and integration of RF communication components for high reliability systems (aviation or aerospace systems).
+- 1+ years' experience in design, test and integration of RF front end systems for high reliability systems (aviation or aerospace systems).